RubendeBruin/DAVE-book/forces.md

 ![forces1](images/forces_2.png)

-The vertical force and y-moment in the axis nodes can then be used to obtain the moment and shear lines in this structure:
+The vertical force and y-moment in the frame nodes can then be used to obtain the moment and shear lines in this structure:

 ![forces1](images/forces_3.png)